- The Resume Was the Easy Part

-The only thing worse than using than an inappropriate email address if failing to include any contact information at all.
-If you are mailing your documents the old fashioned way, sign your cover letter.
+The only thing worse than using an inappropriate email address is failing to include any contact information at all.
+If you are mailing your documents the old-fashioned way, sign your cover letter.

 If you are emailing them or applying through an online portal, be sure to put your name at the bottom of your correspondence along with your phone number and email address.
 Print your cover letter, sign it, and scan it.
 The absence of a signature makes it look impersonal which is precisely what we want to avoid.